raspberrypilearning/silly-reminder/en/step_1.md

 ### Create a timer for each pose

-Create a variable that will be used as a timer for how long you should hold each pose.
+Create a variable that will be used in a timer for how long you should hold each pose.

 --- task ---